Madhurithotakua/Nov_task/README.md

 ->Presents a user-friendly form allowing users to input their preferred dates, favorite cricketers, liked skills, match preferences, memorable moments, and more, fostering an engaging user interaction.
 ->Utilizes various input types including checkboxes, radio buttons, and text areas to capture diverse preferences and moments related to cricket.
 ![WhatsApp Image 2023-11-13 at 01 43 13_075d57f6](https://github.com/Madhurithotakua/Nov_task/assets/104493027/329b3cad-965b-474e-81dc-cdcafaf82801)

+#### Conclusion:

+The ICC Men's Cricket World Cup 2011 project developed using React.js embodies a seamless blend of informative content and user-friendly design, ensuring optimal functionality and responsiveness.
+This web application showcases a diverse range of features, including detailed insights into India's victorious journey, captivating imagery, interactive data visualization through charts, a comprehensive tabulated representation of players' statistics, and an engaging form to capture users' cricketing preferences.
+The project's responsive layout effortlessly adapts across various devices, offering a consistent and enjoyable experience to cricket enthusiasts.
+Its intuitive interface and well-structured components contribute to a captivating digital exploration of the historic tournament, making it an enriching experience for all users.

+*Senior Developer* - K.Keerthi  *Junior Devloper* - T.Madhuri